 6: Allow the Panel to Dry Correctly

-Standard cold press veneer glue needs about 60 minutes of press time to "set" the veneer glue.
-Remember, the actual cure takes another 4 to 6 hours so be sure to let the panel dry completely before you do any sanding or machining.
+Better Bond X-Press ™ veneer glue requires 60 minutes of clamping time to "set".
+Remember that the actual curing takes another 4 to 6 hours outside of the bag.
+Be sure to let the panel dry completely before you do any sanding or machining.

-Don't leave a panel in the press for much longer than the glue specifies.
-For some veneer adhesives, this can cause the glue to get "globby" which won't let the panel cure evenly.
-Leaving panels in for too long can also allow mold to grow.
-I've seen cherry develop patches of mold in less than 6 hours.
+Don't leave the veneered panel in the press longer than the glue specifies because some veneer adhesives can get "globby" which then causes ripples and bubbles to form in the veneer.
+Additionally, panels left in the press for too long can develop patches of mold.
+I've seen cherry and maple develop mold with less than 6 hours of clamping time.

 7: Trim the Panel Using the Right Tool

 If the substrate was cut to the exact size before the veneer was applied then a flush cutting router bit is typically used to trim the edges.
-This works very well as long as the edge of the substrate is square, free of voids, and has no glue runs that have dripped down the sides.
+This works very well as long as the edge of the substrate is square, free of voids, and has no dried glue drops that would interfere with the pilot bearing.

-Instead of cutting the substrate to the exact size, I prefer to cut my substrate panels one inch larger in both directions and then apply a veneer that is a half inch smaller than the substrate.
-I will typically line up one edge of the veneer with one edge of the substrate so that the veneer is inside the edge of the substrate by an eighth of an inch.
+Instead of cutting the substrate to the exact size, I often prefer to cut my substrate panels one-half inch larger on each side and then apply a veneer that is a half inch smaller (on all sides) than the substrate.
+I typically line up one edge of the veneer with one edge of the substrate so that the veneer is inside the edge of the substrate by an eighth of an inch.
 Then I use blue painter's tape to hold it in place.
-Once the panel has cured, I use my table saw to do the final cutting of the panel.
+Once the panel has cured, I use my table saw, with a plywood cross cutting blade, to do the final cutting of the panel.
 I start by cutting the side opposite from where I lined up the edge of the veneer slightly off the edge of the substrate.
 Then I go back to the other side and trim the panel to its final side.

 8: Avoid Sanding Through the Veneer